jeffqchen/PSone-Filament-LCD-Backlight-Mod/README.md

 <img src="./Pics/faulty_backlight.jpg" width=500>

 Previously, there were multiple attempts of similar mods.
 But they all used singular LEDs, and resulted in uneven backlight that's difficult to look at.
-This new type of flexible filament LED provides the evenness as good as the CCFL tube, and is very easy to manipulate.
+This new type of flexible filament LED provides the uniformity as good as the CCFL tube, and is very easy to manipulate.
 More importantly, they are very affordable.

 <img src="./Pics/filament_led.jpg" width=500>